Great Mullein

 Propagation & Vectors of Spread

 Great Mullein reproduces by seed.
-Each seed capsule contains hundreds of seeds, so a single plant may develop as many as 240,000 seeds.
-Moreover, Great Mullein seeds remain viable in the soil for over a century, so the plant quickly forms a persistent seed bank.
+Each seed capsule (see Fruits section) contains hundreds of seeds, so a single plant may develop as many as 240,000 seeds.
+Moreover, Mullein seeds are persistent: one study successfully germinated seed samples within soil dated to 1300 A.D.!

 Great Mullein has no morphological adaptations for long-distance seed dispersal; therefore, most seeds fall very close to the parent plant.
 However, Great Mullein’s long-lived seed bank makes transport of contaminated soil a possible long-distance vector of spread.